Vasyl Tsushko

-Vasyl Petrovych Tsushko (Василь Петрович Цушко; born February 1, 1963, in Nadrichne, Tarutinsky Raion, Odesa Oblast) is a Ukrainian politician former Minister of Internal Affairs of Ukraine, former Minister of Internal Affairs of Ukraine and former Head of the Antimonopoly Committee of Ukraine 2010-2014.
+Vasyl Petrovych Tsushko (Василь Петрович Цушко; born 1 February 1963) is a Ukrainian politician, former Minister of Internal Affairs of Ukraine (2006-2007), and former Head of the Antimonopoly Committee of Ukraine (2010-2014).

-From July 2010 to August 2011 he was the party-leader of the Socialist Party of Ukraine.
+From July 2010 to August 2011 he was the party leader of the Socialist Party of Ukraine.

 Biography

-Vasyl Tsushko was born in the Nadrichne village, Odesa Oblast in the Ukrainian SSR (now Ukraine); he is of mixed Ukrainian-Moldovan ancestry and is fluent in Romanian language.
+Vasyl Tsushko was born in the Nadrichne village, Odesa Oblast in the Ukrainian SSR (now Ukraine); he is of mixed Ukrainian-Moldovan ancestry and is fluent in Romanian.
 In 1982, Tsushko finished the Izmail Vocational school of Mechanics and Electronics of Agriculture.
 From 1983–1985, Tsushko served in the Soviet Army.
-After completing the 2 years army course, he went to study at the economic faculty at the Odesa Agriculture Institute, from which he graduated in 1988.
+After completing the 2 years army course, he went on to study at the economic faculty at the Odesa Agriculture Institute, from which he graduated in 1988.

 From 1986–1998, Tsushko was the head of two collective farms.
 From 1994–2002, Vasyl Tsushko served as a national deputy of the second, third, and fourth convocations of the Verkhovna Rada (Ukrainian parliament).
 In 2005, he graduated from the National University of the Ministry of Internal Affairs, with the qualification of a lawyer.
 From May 1997, he was a member of the Socialist Party of Ukraine and the first Vice-president of the Committee of Bank and Financing of Ukraine.
 He was chosen as the head of the Odesa Oblast Government Administration on February 3, 2005.

 Tsushko was chosen as the Minister of Internal Affairs on December 1, 2006, after his predecessor Yuriy Lutsenko was dismissed by the parliament.
-On May 26, 2007, Tsushko suffered from a heart attack and was later hospitalized under critical condition.
+On May 26, 2007, Tsushko suffered from a heart attack and was later hospitalized in critical condition.
 According to medical results, he suffered from an overdose of methylxanthine.
 After worsening health, he was later flown to a hospital in Germany.
-A ukrainian advocate Tetyana Montyan, stated that his heart attack was a result of poisoning.
+A Ukrainian advocate Tetyana Montyan, stated that his heart attack was a result of poisoning.
 The Interfax news agency reports that Vasyl Tsushko's condition deteriorated while in the medical clinic in Germany.
-On September 30, 2007, Tsushko announced that he would resign as Minister of Internal Affairs of Ukraine, due to the need of his health rehabilitation.
+On September 30, 2007, Tsushko announced that he would resign as Minister of Internal Affairs of Ukraine, due to the need for his health rehabilitation.